WildEgor/gChecker/README.md

 Try Go with Fiber and Wire DI.

-Service check all url from service.json and expose self health-check
+Service check all url from service.json (also expose self health-check) and send alert notification to telegram chat if down

 ## Usage